 - Adequate nutrition and other supportive care

 In addition, medications such as benzodiazepines for alcohol withdrawal management will also be used to control the risk of alcohol withdrawal seizures and minimize the risk of other complications.
-According to the National Institute on Alcohol Abuse and Alcoholism, co-occurring medical problems can obscure the diagnosis and treatment of DTs and even worsen the outcome.
+According to the National Institute on Alcohol Abuse and Alcoholism, co-occurring medical conditions can obscure the diagnosis and treatment of DTs and even worsen the outcome.
+As such, a thorough assessment of alcohol withdrawal is required for each patient.

 How to Treat Alcohol Withdrawal: Detox and Stabilization

-Detox is an essential component of recovery from alcohol dependence.
-The next step is a comprehensive treatment program that includes psychotherapeutic programs.
+Detox is an essential component of recovery from alcohol dependence, but it’s only the first step.
+The next step is to receive a comprehensive treatment program that includes psychotherapeutic programs.
 Each person’s story with alcohol is different.
-The treatment plan best for one person may not be the right one for another.
-Futures provides individualized care tailoring treatment to each client’s unique recovery needs.
+The treatment plan that works well for one person may not be the right one for another.
+Futures provides individualized care and tailored treatment for each client based on their symptoms of withdrawal and unique recovery needs.

 Medication-assisted detox may be needed for one person but not the next.
-If it’s determined that medications would be helpful in the treatment of alcohol withdrawal, the team at Futures is highly skilled and experienced with this.
-Specific medications are determined on an individual basis by the Futures team.
+For instance, those with mild symptoms may be better suited to receive care in an outpatient setting.
+If it’s determined that medical detoxification is required in the treatment of alcohol withdrawal, the team at Futures is highly skilled and experienced with this.
+Specific medications are determined on an individual basis by the Futures team, and treatment will be provided within an inpatient setting.

 Safely getting through alcohol withdrawal, treatment and establishing a foundation in recovery is key to long-lasting sobriety.
 Futures believes that treatment of alcohol withdrawal symptoms and minimizing discomfort are important.
 This enables clients to gain clarity of mind, participate in treatment, address underlying behavioral health issues, and learn how to manage them.
 These are all important pillars in recovery from alcohol dependence.